Contact us to elaborate your urban tree planting project!

 Native plants versus exotic plants?

-It should be noted that prior to the last Ice Age on the surface of the globe (approximately 12,000 years ago), most of the Northern Hemisphere (including Europe) enjoyed a tropical or subtropical climate.
+Some historical perspective… prior to the last Ice Age on the surface of the globe (approximately 10,000 years ago), most of the Northern Hemisphere (including Europe) enjoyed a tropical or subtropical climate.

 Fossil studies showed that the forests of that time were illustrated by a very rich diversity in which, as Philippe Riou-Nivert, a forest engineer specializing in the issue of resinous woods and climate change, explains in his numerous publications.
 He mentions: “co-existed pines, spruces, oaks, beech trees, maples… etc with palms, magnolias, laurels, tulip trees, cypresses, douglas, cedars…”.
 After the last glacial period, these species then dispersed into areas that were more favourable to their genetic and adaptive heritage.

-Therefore, the question of the indigenous status of certain species with regard to the legitimacy of so-called ‘exotic’ species, artificially reintegrated later, remains delicate and controversial.
+Therefore, the question of the indigenous status of certain species with regards to the legitimacy of so-called ‘exotic’ species, artificially reintegrated later, remains delicate and controversial.

-Nevertheless, the requirements of the professional sector in terms of traceability can be explained by the imbalance of the ecosystem when reintroducing a species.
+Nevertheless, the requirements of the professional sector in terms of traceability can be explained by the imbalance of the ecosystem when reintroducing some species.

 Some pioneer species known as ‘invasive’ (by their tendency to colonize space), quickly settle at the expense of others and, without control, alter an already disturbed ecosystem.